CREW-Brussels/SPIN/README.md

 SPIN uses [Open Sound Control (OSC)](https://en.wikipedia.org/wiki/Open_Sound_Control) to stream the trackers position and orientation on the network as well as battery status.

+If you'd like to use our SPIN app with Unreal Engine, please also refer to our [SPINOsc](https://github.com/CREW-Brussels/SPINOsc) Plugin

 ## Demo Video
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/atiAZ8TPYQ0/0.jpg)](https://www.youtube.com/watch?v=atiAZ8TPYQ0 )